foucault studies

 cultivation of the self was “too purely aesthetic – that is to say, I fear, a new form of

-dandyism, late twentieth century version”, and for that reason could not
+dandyism, a late twentieth century version”, and for that reason could not

 legitimately claim descent from ancient sources.
 In this respect, Hadot confirms one